Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

-Click for DetailsThe fifth card, placed to the left of the significator represents Earth.
-It describes your physical presence, position in life, and the influence of the material world.
-Page of Coins, when reversed: The dark essence of earth, such as a chasm: Unfavorable news about business, finance, or the physical world.
+Click for DetailsThe middle card represents a deciding element of the present.
+Valet de Deniers (Page of Coins), when reversed: The dark essence of earth, such as a chasm: Unfavorable news about business, finance, or the physical world.
 One who delights in all forms of luxury and physical excess, leaving practical matters unattended.
 Irrationality and failure to recognize obvious facts, coupled with a poor work ethic.
 Wastefulness, lack of focus, and loss.
 May portend the loss of a job or promotion.